Marguerite Higgins: Early life and education

-Higgins was born on September 3, 1920, in Hong Kong, where her father, Lawrence Higgins, was working at a shipping company.
-Her father, an Irish-American, met his future wife and Higgins' mother, Marguerite de Godard Higgins (who was of French aristocratic descent) in WWI Paris.
+Higgins was born on September 3, 1920, in British Hong Kong, where her father, Lawrence Higgins, was working at a shipping company.
+Her father, an Irish-American, met his future wife and Higgins's mother, Marguerite de Godard Higgins (who was of French aristocratic descent) in WWI Paris.
 Shortly afterward, they moved to Hong Kong, where their daughter was born.

 The family moved back to the United States three years later and settled in Oakland.
-Higgins' father lost his job during the 1929 stock market crash, which promoted anxiety for the family.
-In her autobiography, News is a Singular Thing, Higgins wrote that it was the worst day of her childhood:
+Higgins's father lost his job during the 1929 stock market crash, which promoted anxiety for the family.
+In her autobiography, News Is a Singular Thing, Higgins wrote that it was the worst day of her childhood:

-"It was on that day that I began worrying about how I'd earn a living when I grew up.
+It was on that day that I began worrying about how I'd earn a living when I grew up.
 I was then eight years old.
-Like millions of others brought up in the thirties, I was haunted by the fear that there might be no place for me in our society."
+Like millions of others brought up in the thirties, I was haunted by the fear that there might be no place for me in our society.

-Regardless, the family managed to get by.
-Higgins' father eventually got a job at a bank and her mother was able to get Higgins a scholarship to the Anna Head School in Berkeley, in exchange for taking a position as a French teacher.
+Regardless, the family managed.
+Higgins's father eventually got a job at a bank and her mother was able to get Higgins a scholarship to the Anna Head School in Berkeley, in exchange for taking a position as a French teacher.

 University of California, Berkeley

-Higgins started at the University of California, Berkeley in the fall of 1937 where she was a member of the Gamma Phi Beta sorority and wrote for The Daily Californian, serving as an editor in 1940.
+Higgins started at the University of California, Berkeley, in the fall of 1937, where she was a member of the Gamma Phi Beta sorority and wrote for The Daily Californian, serving as an editor in 1940.

 After graduating from Berkeley in 1941 with a B.A. in French, she headed to New York with a single suitcase and seven dollars in her pocket with the intent of getting a newspaper job.
 She planned to give herself a year to find a job, and if that failed, she would return to California to be a French teacher.
 Having arrived in late summer, she applied to the master's program at the Columbia University School of Journalism.